vijay-guttula/microservices.architecture/user_interactions/README.md

 Now to migrate the db and start the queue. start a new terminal and run the following commands <br>

+Please run all the db commands even if the db init or migrate throws an error related to already existing.

 - `$ docker-compose exec backend sh`
 - `$ python manage.py db init`
 - `$ python manage.py db migrate`